thomasgauvin/Parse-documents-with-Azure-Form-Recognizer-and-Logic-Apps-and-display-the-results-in-a-PowerApp/README.md

 ### 1. Logic App A: Process uploaded documents from Blob Storage with Form Recognizer and store results to Blob Storage

+Logic App A is responsible for processing uploaded forms in the background.
+Upon a PDF being uploaded to Blob Storage, a Logic App will be triggered and will call a Form Recognizer to analyze the contents.
+The output of the Form Recognizer will be stored in Blob Storage by the Logic App.

+*Depending on your use case, it may be better to store the output of the Form Recognizer in a structured database such as Cosmos DB.
+For the sake of this Demo, we wanted to display only the transcript as received by the Form Recognizer so we decided to store it in Blob Storage.*

 ![Untitled Diagram drawio (11)](https://user-images.githubusercontent.com/35609369/149404534-e1ec18fa-fbd7-466e-93c4-b4dd3f0e5b08.png)

 #### Deploy Azure resources